teamniteo/heroku-buildpack-buildout/README.md

     $ heroku buildpacks:add heroku/python
     $ heroku buildpacks:add https://github.com/niteoweb/heroku-buildpack-buildout.git

+Use the `requirements.txt` file to install the wanted version of `pip`, `setuptools` and `zc.buildout`.
+The Heroku Python buildpack know how to use pip to install libraries listed in `requirements.txt` so you just need to add the file.

-The buildpack will detect your app as a Buildout-powered-Python app if the repo has `buildout.cfg` and ``bootstrap.py`` files in the root.
+The buildpack will detect your app as a Buildout-powered-Python app if the repo has the `buildout.cfg` file in root.
 The buildpack will use Python compiled by heroku-buildpack-python to run Buildout to build your environment.

-    $ cat bootstrap.py
-    """Bootstrap a buildout-based project
-    ...

     $ cat buildout.cfg
     [buildout]